Thomas Sturgis

-Thomas Sturgis (April 6 or 30, 1846 – February 25, 1914) was a businessman, soldier and financier.
+Thomas Sturgis (April 6 or 30, 1846 – February 25, 1914) was a businessman, soldier, financier and politician.
 He was appointed the second New York City Fire Commissioner by Mayor Seth Low on January 1, 1902, and served in that position until the end of the Low Administration on December 31, 1903.
 Prior to this he served as a fire commissioner under William Lafayette Strong, replacing Austin E. Ford.
 Sturgis was also developer of Cheyenne, Wyoming, and financier.
 In the Pacific Historical Review, Gene M. Gressley wrote that Sturgis was "one of the few young easterners who came west in search of a fortune and stayed long enough to become one of the most respected men in the cattle industry."

-Biography
+Early life and education

 Thomas Sturgis was born on April 6 or 30, 1846, to Wiliam and Elizabeth Sturgis, in New York City.
 He attended New York City public schools, including Grammar School No. 40.
 When he was 16, Sturgis began working as a clerk at a wholesale dry goods house.